Draper Esprit VCT

 From time to time the VCT may buy back their own shares through the market.
-It aims to maintain a mid-share price discount of approximately 7.5% to NAV.
+From 1 April 2019 it aims to maintain a mid-share price discount of approximately 5% to NAV (previously 7.5%).
 However, there is no guarantee that the VCTs will buy back shares and the discount to NAV could be greater or less than this.

 Draper Esprit’s experience and expertise in unquoted technology investments is without doubt.
 The merger of Elderstreet with Draper Esprit could help reinvigorate the VCT portfolio, although there are no guarantees.